-Guidelines for Selection of Earth Science SSSIs - Introduction, Rationale and Criteria
+Guidelines for Selection of Earth Science SSSIs - Rationale, Operational Approach and Criteria

 Resource type Publication

 Topic category GeoscientificInformation

 JNCC, (1977), Guidelines for selection of Earth Science SSSIs, JNCC, Peterborough.

 Before the GCR, there were already Sites of Special Scientific Interest designated under existing legislation for their geological and geomorphological features, but the Review was a ‘from scratch’ assessment exercise.

 Communications, JNCC publisher